Phlipinator/RSVP_Eyetracking_Notes/Leveraging Pupil Dilation Measures for Understanding Users' Cognitive Load During Visualization Processing.md

-#paper
+#paper #feasible

 ## Short Summary ##
 The paper presents a study, in which users are shown bar graphs, which get altered for easier understanding using a couple of different techniques.
 During the experiment the pupil diameter of the users is recorded.
-The experiment was conducted in a a "windowless room with uniform lighting" and to account for physiological differences between users, a baseline pupil-size is collected.
+The experiment was conducted in a "windowless room with uniform lighting" and to account for physiological differences between users, a baseline pupil-size is collected.

-*Two approaches on how to measure the baseline are described.*
+*The approach to measure the baseline for pupil dilation seems to be simple and very similar to the technique used in [[Safe and sensible preprocessing and baseline correction of pupil-size data]]*

 ## Interesting Quotes ##
 - "The long term goal of our research is to design user-adaptive visualizations that can support users based on their individual needs."